 Virtual communication

-Regardless of the type of video conferencing and project management tool you use, it can take more effort to communicate remotely.
+Regardless of the video conferencing and project management tools you use, communicating remotely can require more effort.
 Response delays, lost messages, and spotty connections may cause your team to fall behind.

 To bridge this gap, agree on a single channel of communication that will store all critical updates and information about the project.
 Team communication apps like Jira also allow you to generate reports with all the versions, epics, sprints, and issues so you can get regular updates on the project with no meetups.